JoshWillik/pymp3/README.md

 if xfile.xtension already exists in trash, rename target file to xfile(1).xtension.
 If that doesn't work, try xfile.(2).xtension and so on and so forth

 Development:
-Next in the development cue are: pulling data from file name, and inputting into file metadata (tricky, 1-3 days) installability (extra option, will require investigation and experimentation, please contact for more details)
+Next in the possible development cue are: installability (extra option, will require investigation and experimentation, please contact for more details)

-Working commands:
 -c <or> --directory
 specifies working directory (required most of the time)
 ex: ./pymp3 -c ~/Music <or> ./py_mp3 --directory ~/Music